Text-sensitive menu

-Text-sensitive menus (TS menus) are used to execute commands when you type certain text.
-Typical usage - text replacement/autocomplete/autocorrect/autotext.
+Autotext lists are used to execute commands when you type certain text.
+Typical usage - text replacement/autocomplete/autocorrect.
+Also known as text-sensitive menu or TS menu.

-A TS menu has no visible interface.
-When you type text somewhere, and the text matches one of menu items, executes its command.
+An autotext list has no visible interface.
+When you type text somewhere, and the text matches one of list items, executes its command.

 Added in QM 2.3.3.